-Facilities Attachment Facilities and Direct Connection Network Upgrades ("Option to Build").
+The Interconnection Customer shall have the option to assume the responsibility for the design, procurement and construction of Transmission Owner Attachment Facilities and Direct Connection Network Upgrades ("Option to Build").
 PJM and the Interconnection Customer must agree as to what constitutes Direct Connection Network Upgrades and identify such Direct Connection Network Upgrades in the Schedule D (Option to Build) of the ICSA of the applicable queue project.
 If PJM and the Interconnection Customer disagree about whether a particular Network Upgrade is a Direct Connection Network Upgrade, then PJM shall provide the Interconnection Customer a written technical explanation outlining why it does not consider the upgrade to be a Direct Connection Network Upgrade.

-To exercise this Option to Build, the Interconnection Customer must provide PJM and the Interconnected Transmission Owner written notice of its election to exercise the option by no later than 37 days after the Interconnection Customer's execution of the Interconnection Service Agreement thirty (30) days from the date the Interconnection Customer receives the results of the Facilities Study (or if no Facilities Study was required, completion of the System Impact Study).
+To exercise this Option to Build, the Interconnection Customer must provide PJM and the Interconnected Transmission Owner written notice of its election to exercise the option by no later than thirty (30) days from the date the Interconnection Customer receives the results of the Facilities Study (or if no Facilities Study was required, completion of the System Impact Study).
 The Interconnection Customer may not elect the Option to Build after such date.
 The Interconnection Customer must request the Option to Build per the terms of the Interconnection Construction Service Agreement.